Oneo64/Starlattice/Technology/ModulesAndAddons.md

 *Because shields can damage their ships' landing legs by being generated overlapping them, it is advised to ship commanders not to land while their shield is activated.*

-#### Radar Module
+#### Civilian Radar Module
-Basic radar systems.
-Each ship usually has 6 points where radar waves are fired off, one on the top, bottom, front, back, left, and right side.
-This info is usually sent to the command deck.
-The radar can detect ships up to 10,000 kilometres (10 maglonakins) away.

-The radar returns its distance outputs in maglonakins.
+Civilian radar modules are systems used to detect hard/solid objects such as asteroids, ships, missiles, etc. Each ship usually has multiple points where radar waves are fired off and received.
+The radar can detect ships up to 10,000 kilometres (10 maglonakins) away, and displays distance outputs in maglonakins.

 #### Military-grade Radar Module
-Basic radar systems.
-Each ship usually has 6 points where radar waves are fired off, one on the top, bottom, front, back, left, and right side.
-This info is usually sent to the command deck.
-The radar can detect ships up to 1,000,000 kilometres (1 kacholnakin) away.

-The radar returns its distance outputs in maglonakins.
+Military-grade radar modules are systems used to detect hard/solid objects such as asteroids, ships, missiles, etc. Each ship usually has multiple points where radar waves are fired off and received.
+The radar can detect ships up to 1,000,000 kilometres (1 kacholnakin) away, and displays distance outputs in maglonakins.

 #### Mirror Armour Module
 This type of module involves using a prism-textured mirror surface to weaken harmful lasers.
 This type of armour usually comes in panels, cut and fitted onto a ship's hull.
 Inside the mirror is a coating of an aluminum and fresenite mixture.